JimDesu/basis-lang/spec.md

 `.ack` is a compile-time directive with no runtime presence.
 It performs no computation, writes no slot, and is transparent to every static analysis: it does not alter the failure state, does not count toward any CREATE obligation, and does not participate in control or data flow.
 Removing every `.ack` from a program changes only which warnings the compiler emits, never the program's behavior.

-For example, reading a union at a candidate the compiler cannot confirm it holds (C1, Appendix I) raises the `union.unconfirmed-read` caveat; a programmer managing the discriminator themselves answers it:
+For example, taking the address of a boxed slot in-region raises the `box.address-taken` caveat (&sect;6.14, Appendix J); a programmer accepting the alias &mdash; and the withdrawal of the no-alias license it entails &mdash; answers it:

 ```
+.box hot
-.ack "union.unconfirmed-read"      ; deliberate: we validated the tag ourselves above
+.ack "box.address-taken"           ; deliberate: the alias is handed to the DMA
-#raw <- RawHeader -< packet
+#p <- &hot                         ;   engine; we accept the license withdrawal
 ```

-The acknowledgment encloses the single read that follows.
+The acknowledgment encloses the single statement that follows.
 Placed before a `.scope` block instead, it would cover every diagnostic of that code raised anywhere in the block.

 ---